OpenBotsAI/OpenBots.Documentation/OpenBots Server/Design Documentation/Queue Component/QueueComponentDesignDocument.md

   - User can view, edit, or delete existing queues.
   - User can create queue item transactions from automations associated with a queue.
   - User can view, create, edit, or delete arbitrary text/JSON data as queue item transactions.
-  - User can attach a file to a queue item.
+  - User can attach files to a queue item.
   - User can edit or remove a file attached to a queue item.
 - Out-of-Scope:
   - User can commit, rollback, or extend queue item properties such as State, State Message, IsLocked, LockedOnUTC, LockedBy, LockedUntilUTC, etc.

 **Design**

 - Overview: The overall structure uses the QueuesController to allow the user to make a web request for the list of queues or to create, edit, or delete a specific queue.
 The QueuesController gets called, which in turn utilizes methods in the QueueManager, then uses the QueueRepository to retrieve, add, update, or delete the appropriate data from the Server if the request is valid.
-If the request is invalid, the user will receive an error message stating the error that occurred while trying to process the request.
 The overall structure of the QueueItemsController allows the user to make a web request to view the queue item transactions or to create, edit, or delete a transaction.
 The QueueItemsController gets called, which in turn accesses the QueueItemManager, and then uses the QueueItemRepository to retrieve, create, edit, or delete the appropriate data from the Server if the request is valid.
-If the request is invalid, the user will receive an error message stating the error that occured while trying to process the request.
+The overall structure of the QueueItemAttachmentsController allows the user to make a web request to view the queue item attachments or to create, edit, or delete an attachment.
+The QueueItemAttachmentsController gets called, which in turn accesses the QueueItemManager, and then uses the QueueItemRepository to retrieve, create, edit, or delete the appropriate data from the Server if the request is valid.
+If the request is invalid for any of the above requests, the user will receive an error message stating the error that occured while trying to process the request.
 - Proposed Solution:
   - User Interface:
     - In the Dashboard under Queues, there will be links to All Queue Items, Add Queue Item, All Queues, and Add Queue.